nottrobin/maas-docs/en/nodes-resource-pools.md

 ![add resource pool][img__delete-pool]

-!!!
-Note:
+[note]
 If you delete a resource pool, all machines that belong to that resource pool will be returned back to the default pool.
+[/note]

 ## Add a node to a resource pool